gabichuelas/battleship/README.md

 [Gaby Mendez](https://github.com/gabichuelas) & [Amy Moller](https://github.com/amymoller)

 ### Instructions ###
-To play, clone repo on to your local machine, run `runner.rb` from the command line, and follow the instructions!
+To play, clone repo on to your local machine, `$ ruby runner.rb`, and follow the instructions!